One expert's controversial take on marriage, divorce and staying together for the sake of the kids.

 It's better for kids, they say, to have two happy parents who lead separate lives than to be exposed to sadness, emotional distance and conflict in their family.
 Makes sense, right?
 Wrong.

 I've specialized in work with couples for nearly three decades.
 At the start of my career, I was one of those people who believed that staying together for the sake of the kids was foolhardy.
 Now, after seeing the havoc that divorce wreaks on the lives of families, I am an unabashed marriage-saver.
 And since I became dedicated to helping people resuscitate flat-lined marriages and keep their families together, I have learned a great deal about the process and the benefits of working things out.

 Falling in love is easy.
-Staying in love is another matter; it requires skills — relationship skills.
+Staying in love is another thing altogether.
+It requires skills — relationship skills.
 We learn about relationships as we grow up and unfortunately, most of us didn't have great role models.

 Even if we did have great role models, we might choose a partner who wasn't so fortunate.
-If we don't have adequate relationship skills — knowing how to co-parent, communicate, resolve conflict, compromise, build on relationship strengths — our relationships fail.
-Continue reading.
+If we don't have adequate relationship skills — knowing how to co-parent, communicate, resolve conflict, compromise, build on relationship strengths—our relationships fail.

 The good news is that today, there are marriage education classes couples can take to improve their Relationship IQs.
 Couples can transform an unhappy or ho-hum marriage into a great one.
 Additionally, although choosing a quality therapist takes some investigation and effort, couples can go to therapists who are skilled at helping them resolve their differences, not just talk about their feelings or the problems.

 In short, although it's understandable why someone who is unhappy in marriage might envision the future to be nothing more than a miserable extension of the past, it aint necessarily so.
 Marriages can heal, change and improve with the proper help.
 In fact, studies show that, even without professional help, couples who wait out the storm report that they are extremely happy five years later!